Primary Spine Cancer and Benign Spine Tumors

 Minimally Invasive Biopsy

 A tissue sample from your tumor is extracted and tested for cancer.
-An imaging technique, such as X-ray, helps guide the doctor during the minimally invasive procedure.
+Imaging techniques, such as an X-ray or CT scan, help guide the doctor during the minimally invasive procedure.

 X-Ray

 X-rays take pictures of bones inside your body and show any areas of instability in your spine.
-Because X-rays only show bones and not discs or nerves, another imaging test is usually needed.
+Because X-rays only show bones and not discs or nerves, an additional imaging test is usually needed.

 MRI

-Magnets and radio waves are used to take detailed pictures of your spinal discs and the nerve roots of your spinal cord.
+Magnets and radio waves are used to take detailed pictures of the bones in the spine, the spinal discs, the nerve roots, and the spinal cord.

 CT Scan